 Included in the trip tuition are all activities and entertainment described, breakfast & dinner daily, lunches as indicated on your specific program, gratuities, taxes, land transportation, accommodations, and fanatical customer service from our full-time team and summer Communication Centers.
 This can add up to tremendous value!

 A big part of your Pre-College Enrichment program’s success depends on how well you eat.
 We are proud of the fact that year after year we are complimented for our quality, quantity and choice of food!
-Breakfasts in Italy are eaten at local cafés around the residence or hotels.
+Breakfasts are eaten in the residence and at hotels.
 For dinners, there will be occasions when the whole group eats together at the same restaurant.
 When not dining as one group, we will divide into smaller groups with staff to sample quainter restaurants and a variety of cuisines.
 For lunches, you enjoy the choice of eating in smaller groups and choosing from local cafés and small restaurants.
 Food options are varied and plentiful; taste fresh pasta, mouthwatering pizza, delightful gelato, fresh fruits and vegetables and so much more.
 But don’t worry, they also have North American style options on the menu.

 We have satisfied the choosiest of eaters and gladly accommodate most special dietary requests including vegetarian, anaphylactic food allergies, lactose intolerance, celiac disease and kosher style.
 We welcome discussing your individual requirements with you and have extensive personal experience in this area.
 International travel may present more challenges than domestic locations and we are happy to review your personal needs and help you select an appropriate itinerary.

-Your central location makes it a short walk to all classes, activities and meals within Florence.
+Your central location makes it a short walk or commute by local bus to all classes, activities and meals within Florence.
 On day and weekend excursions, you’ll ride in a chartered deluxe, air-conditioned motor coach with a professional driver or on occasion with our staff on Public transportation.

 You only need to bring one week’s worth of clothing as outlined in our packing list as you will have the opportunity to do laundry at your convenience.
-You can drop off your laundry at a local wash and fold service and then pick it up clean, folded and ready to go.
+You can do it yourself at the residence or drop off your laundry at a local wash and fold service and then pick it up clean, folded and ready to go.

 While you’re out having the summer of your life, your parents should feel like they are in on the action as well.
 We post updates to our blog and Facebook page and e-mail photos approximately once a week so those at home can be in on the fun.
 Parents also have access to our dedicated office Trip Monitors 24/7 for any questions and/or concerns.
 We’re as in touch as any trip operator could possibly be via smartphones with e-mail and text.
 The goal is uncompromising safety and peace of mind, day after day, hour by hour, minute by minute.
 Participants may bring their personal cell phones.